clehner/couchgrams/README.md

 CouchGrams
 ==========

-N-grams and Markov chains in CouchDB
+N-grams, Markov chains, and karma in CouchDB.
+Intended as a database for an IRC bot.

 Installation
 ------------

-Use the [CouchApp](/couchapp/couchapp) utility as follows.
+Use the [CouchApp](/couchapp/couchapp) utility or [erica](/benoitc/erica) as follows.

     couchapp push . http://localhost:5984/<your_db>